Discover Over 800 Years of History at The Bishop’s Palace

-The Bishop’s Palace & Gardens have been home to the Bishops of Bath and Wells for over 800 years and this stunning medieval palace is open for all to enjoy.
+The Bishop’s Palace and Gardens in Wells, Somerset has been home to the Bishops of Bath and Wells for over 800 years and this stunning medieval palace, along with its 14 acres of RHS partner gardens, is open for all to enjoy.

-Surrounded by a breath-taking moat (with resident swans!), visitors can cross a flagstone drawbridge, walk under the portcullis and experience a true hidden gem in the heart of the City of Wells.
+Surrounded by a breath-taking moat, visitors can cross a flagstone drawbridge, walk under the portcullis and experience a true hidden gem in the heart of the City of Wells, situated next door to Wells Cathedral.
 As described by an American visitor 130 years ago, this is a ‘palace of enchantment’.

-There are 14 acres of outstanding, RHS Partner gardens to explore, including the beautiful well pools from which the city takes its name, family events, guided tours, a gift shop and a café with the best views in Wells!
+There are 14 acres of outstanding, RHS Partner gardens to explore, including the beautiful well pools from which the city takes its name, family events, guided tours and a café with the best views in Wells!

-The Bishop’s Palace dates from the early-thirteenth century when Bishop Jocelin Trotman, the first Bishop to hold the title Bishop of Bath and Wells, received a crown licence to build a residence and deer park on land to the south of the Cathedral of St Andrew.
+The Bishop’s Palace and Gardens dates from the early-thirteenth century when Bishop Jocelin received a crown licence to build a residence and deer park on land to the south of the Cathedral of St Andrew.
 Although home to the Bishop and other families, visitors can walk in the footsteps of past bishops through a number of rooms within the Palace.

 Moat, Ramparts and Gatehouse

 The moat also served a practical purpose: it played, as it does now, a key role in taming the damp, marshy and often flooded land which surrounded the Palace.
-Nowadays, the moat is home to a collection of waterfowl, including the famous swans -with luck, you may see them ringing the bell, by the gatehouse, demanding to be fed – and the annual moat boat race where even the bishop will pit his wits and strength against other contestants.
+Nowadays, the moat is home to a collection of waterfowl, a family of Kingfishers and an otter that passes through throughout the year.

 Many visitors are intrigued by what lies within the moat and ramparts.
 Here they can discover and explore what is acknowledged to be the most impressive historic bishop’s house still in use in England and a striking example of how bishops in medieval times used buildings to demonstrate their political power.